Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 Flinch picks Nika up from the floor, helps her walk to the car and places her in the backseat.
 Her wound is deep.

-The groundskeeper watches Numeron step past, his chainsaw still humming and spewing bluish gas.
 Hamish swoops into the car ahead of Flinch and Numeron.
-As they wearily climb in and close the Banshee’s doors, they see Father Abramo smiling as they reverse from the temple and turn toward the Farm Trail.
+As they climb wearily into the Banshee and close the doors, they see Father Abramo still smiling as they reverse from the temple and turn toward the road.

 Posted in